geneontology/go-ontology/docs/MergeTerms.md

  2. **Remove annotations from the deprecated terms**
     - Navigate to the term to be deprecated.
-    - Remove the logical definition by clicking on the (x) on the right
+    - Remove the logical definition by clicking on the 'X' on the right
-    - Remove all subclasses by clicking on the (x) on the right
+    - Remove all subclasses by clicking on the 'X' on the right
-    - Look at the definition; if it does not seem relevant, remove it by clicking on the (x) on the right; otherwise copy/paste it somewhere
+    - Look at the definition; if it does not seem relevant, remove it by clicking on the 'X' on the right; otherwise copy/paste it somewhere
-    - Note down the created_by and created_date (there can only be one value per term for each of these fields)
+    - Note down the created_by and created_date (there can only be one value per term for each of these fields; this will be useful if you need to pick one after the merge is done)
-    - Check existing list of synonyms to see if they need to be moved to the new term, otherwise delete them by clicking on the (x) on the right.
+    - Check existing list of synonyms to see if they need to be moved to the new term, otherwise delete them by clicking on the 'X' on the right.

-3.  **Merge the term to be deprecated into target term**
+3.  **Change the ID of the term to be deprecated to the winning term's ID**
-    - Using the Search box, navigate to the target term.
-    - In the Protege menu, click on Refactor > Rename entity’ (shortcut: command-U)
+    - In the term to be deprecated, click on Refactor > Rename entity’ in the Protege menu (shortcut: command-U)
-    - Paste the ID of the term to be deprecated (obtained in Step 2).
+    - Copy the ID of the winning term (obtained in Step 1).
     - Be sure to use the underscore ```_``` in the identifier instead of the colon ```:```, for example: GO_1234567.
 Make sure that the 'change all entities with this URI' box is checked.

  4. **Make the deprecated ID an 'alternative ID'**
- In the annotations box, go to xx
+    - Navigate to the winning term.
+In the annotations box, locate the ID of the deprecated term.
+Click the 'o' to change the ID type.
     - In the resulting pop-up window, select ```has_alternate_id``` from the list on the left side.
-    -  Make sure the 'Literal' tab is selected in the right side box, and check that the entry corresponds to the GO ID of the ‘deprecated term’.
+    -  Make sure the 'Literal' tab is selected in the top right side box, and double check that the entry corresponds to the GO ID of the ‘deprecated term’.
     - Click 'OK'.
-The deprecated term identifier should now be ```has_alternative_id``` instead of id.
+The deprecated term identifier should now be marked as ```has_alternative_id``` instead of id.

+5. **Change deprecated term label to a synonym**
+    - In the annotations box there are now two terms in 'rdfs:label'.
+Click the 'o' to change the name type of the term name of the deprecated term.
+    - In the resulting pop-up window, select the appropriate synonym label from the list on the left:
+      1.	```has_broad_synonym```
+      2.	```has_exact_synonym```
+      3.	```has_narrow_synonym```
+      4.	```has_related_synonym``` (if unsure, this is the safest schoice)

  5. **Fix synonyms**
     - In the annotations box, go to xx